ibm-cloud-docs/account/faqs-iam.md

 You can update the email address that is used for MFA on the [Verification methods and authentication factors](https://iam.cloud.ibm.com/mysecurity){: external} page.
 From the Authentication factors section, click **Show authentication factors** > **Add**.
 Select **Email-based** and enter the email address where you want to receive OTPs as an authentication factor.
 Then, enter the OTP you receive to confirm your choice.
 Next, click **Complete**.
 After you add the new factor, select the old email address, and click **Remove**.

+## Can trusted profiles create user API keys?
+{: #tp-apikey}
+{: faq}

+If you use a trusted profile, you can't create a user API key.
+You can still create and manage all other API keys.
+For example, service ID API keys.

+To create a user API key, your IAM ID and the IAM ID of the user that's requesting the user API key must be the same.
+When you apply a trusted profile, you take on the IAM ID of that profile.
+To create a user API key for your identity, log out of IBM Cloud and log back in without applying a trusted profile.